 If you have been watching the XXV Olympic Winter Games this week, you have seen more than just incredible athleticism.
 You have seen physics in its most extreme form.
-From the skating rinks of Milan to the ski jumps in Predazzo, the world’s best athletes are currently proving that mastering a textbook is not so different from mastering the ice.
+From the ice rinks of Milan to the halfpipes of Livigno, the world’s best athletes are currently proving that mastering a textbook is not so different from mastering the ice.
+At ConnectPrep, we believe that when students see the “why” behind the formulas, their potential shifts into high gear.

 L = I * ω